1. In the beginning Man created God; and in the image of Man created he him.

 if that's all that you can see.

-You are the god of everything
+the god of everything

 He's inside you and me.

-So lean upon Him gently
+So lean upon Him

 and don't call on Him to save you